circleci/circleci-docs/jekyll/_cci2/adv-config.md

 order: 2
 ---

-CircleCI supports many advanced configuration options and features, check out the snippets below to get an idea of what is possible.
+CircleCI supports many advanced configuration options and features, check out the snippets below to get an idea of what is possible, as well as tips for optimizing advanced configurations.

 ## Check Your Scripts